aranab/CodearxEFCoreRP3CMS/README.md

-# Coderax CMS using of ASP.NET core 3.1 Razor Page and Entity Framework core
+# Codearx CMS using of ASP.NET core 3.1 Razor Page and Entity Framework core
 A simple Content Management System for managing and publishing dynamic content of a modern website.

 ## Framworks and Tools